TrueWinter/blog/_posts/2019-12-08-how-not-to-write-software.md

 something that is used in a login form, password change form, and user creation form.
 That’s right, passwords are being encrypted.
 This means that if an attacker does get into the database, they have to decrypt the passwords first.
 Should be hard enough right?
 Wrong.
-A download of the software is available to download from the same server as the database is on.
+A copy of the software is available to download from the same server as the database is on.
 So if an attacker does get the database, they probably also have the program and can easily extract the encryption key.